 Electives Monthly MashUp

-Design and Modelling just completed a profile study of Tinker Hatfield, the Nike shoe designer who worked with Michael Jordan to create the famous line of Jordan shoes.
+In Design and Modelling, we are studying the career of Tinker Hatfield, the Nike shoe designer who worked with Michael Jordan to design the Air Jordan shoes.

 As we return to in-person learning, our projects will help us enter the project based learning phases of both classes.

 To learn more about Project Lead the Way, the organization that supplies our curriculum, please visit pltw.org.

 In March, we focused on Vocal Health, ending with our Vocal Health PSA Poster Project.
 In April, we will focus on doing lots of music listening while learning about the musical elements.
 To help your child succeed this month, consider sharing some of your favorite musical selections with your student and listening to their chosen and assigned musical selections together.

 Releve, balancé, battemént, and plié: just a few words dancers should have heard recently.
 All grade level dancers have been truly building their strength with a daily conditioning stretch and warm up, working on Ballet Technique at the barre (or a chair they stole from your Kitchen🙃), and finishing off with center work or short phrases.